Orientation for Freshman Students

 Welcome to the Bobcat Family!

 We are very excited for you to start your academic career at Montana State University!
 Orientation/Class Registration is your introduction to academic and non-academic life at Montana State University.
 All new students are required to attend an Orientation/Class Registration session.
-Through our online program, students will have the opportunity to:
+Through our Orientation/Class Registration program, students will have the opportunity to:

-- Register for fall semester courses
+- Register for semester courses

 - Connect with your Academic Advisor